 Each positive change that you make will help, especially if it becomes a new habit that lasts a lifetime.
 Every time you choose a healthy food over junk food, every time you slow down and enjoy each bite, and every time you choose to take a walk instead of sit on the couch in front of the television, you have literally moved yourself closer to your goal of being healthy—regardless of your genetics.

 Don't be taken in

 One caveat to this story--with all the news stories about leptin and its connection to obesity, many new diets and diet products have sprung up claiming all kinds of weight loss miracles.
-However, so far there is no evidence that taking leptin pills will help the average overweight person, and even leptin injections only seem to help those rare persons who actually have a genetic deficiency of this hormone and, to date, have been shown to have few advantages for the average person losing weight.
+However, so far there is no evidence that taking leptin or leptin-related pills will help the average overweight person.
+Even leptin injections only seem to help those rare persons who actually have a genetic deficiency of this hormone and, to date, have been shown to have few advantages for the average person losing weight.